raghavtalwar/Red-Team-Operations/66 - Blue Team/Evidence of execution.md

 ### Limitations
 -  No timestamp of the execution
+	-

 ### Example
 ![[Pasted image 20250202171653.png]]
 - Every GUI executed will have 2 values
 	- ApplicationCompany
 	- FriendlyAppName

+- Even if a threat actor renames the binary > MUICache will pull the metadata and help us to see what was really executed
+	-

 ----